-- Determination of significant influence: Judgment is needed to assess whether the Corporation has control over its investees as a result of its right to direct relevant activities or, when control is not retained, its interest meets the definition of significant influence and therefore would be accounted for under the equity method.
-Management makes this determination based on its legal ownership interest and through an analysis of the Corporation's participation in entities' decision making processes.
-Immediately after the Corporation lost control of Erdene Mongol LLC ("EM"), its Mongolian subsidiary, on January 10, 2023 (Note 5), management determined it was able to exert significant influence over EM and accounted for this investment as an associate under the equity method. - ii) Impairment of investment in associate: The Corporation follows the guidance of IAS 28, Investments in Associates and Joint Ventures to assess whether there are impairment indicators which may lead to the recognition of an impairment loss with respect to its net investment in an associate.
-This determination requires significant judgement in evaluating if a decline in fair value is significant or prolonged, which triggers a formal impairment test.
-In making this judgement, the Corporation's management evaluates, among other factors, the duration and extent to which the fair value of an investment is less than its carrying amount, the volatility of the investment and the financial health and business outlook for the investee, including factors such as the current and expected status of the investee's exploration and development projects and changes in financing cash flows.
+- i) Determination of significant influence: Judgment is needed to assess whether the Corporation has control over its investees as a result of its right to direct relevant activities or, when control is not retained, its interest meets the definition of significant influence and therefore would be accounted for under the equity method.
+Management makes this determination based on its legal ownership interest and through an analysis of the Corporation's participation in entities' decision-making processes.
+Immediately after the Corporation lost control of Erdene Mongol LLC ("EM"), its Mongolian subsidiary, on January 10, 2023 (Note 5), management determined it was able to exert significant influence over EM and accounted for this investment as an associate under the equity method. - ii) Impairment of investment in associate: The Corporation follows the guidance of IAS 28, Investments in Associates and Joint Ventures to assess if there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the net investment (a "loss event"), where such loss event (or events) has an impact on the estimated future cash flows from the net investment that can be reliably estimated.
+In making this judgement, the Corporation's management considers objective evidence that the net investment may be impaired, including observable data about loss events such as significant financial difficulty of the associate, a breach of contract, such as a default or delinquency in payments by the associate, it becoming probable that the associate will enter bankruptcy or other financial reorganization, or the disappearance of an active market for the net investment in the associate because of financial difficulties of the associate.

-Basis of presentation (continued)
+2. Basis of presentation (continued)

-- c) Critical judgments and estimates in applying accounting policies (continued) - iii) Functional currency: The functional currency for the parent entity, and each of its subsidiaries, is the currency of the primary economic environment in which the entity operates.
-The Mongolian subsidiaries have a Mongolian Tugrik functional currency and the parent has a Canadian dollar functional currency. - iv) Recoverability of exploration and evaluation assets: At the end of each reporting period, the Corporation assesses its exploration and evaluation assets to determine whether any indication of impairment exists.
-Judgment is required in determining whether indicators of impairment exist, including factors such as the period for which the Corporation has the right to explore, expected renewals of exploration rights, whether substantive expenditures on further exploration and evaluation of resource properties are budgeted and results of exploration and evaluation activities on the exploration and evaluation assets. - Where an indicator of impairment exists or an exploration and evaluation asset is determined to be technically feasible and commercially viable, and therefore reclassified to property, plant and equipment, a formal estimate of the recoverable amount is made, which is considered to be the greater of the fair value less cost of disposal and value in use. - v) Share-based compensation: Equity-settled share-based compensation is measured at fair value at the date of grant.
-Fair value is measured using the Black-Scholes pricing model and requires the exercise of judgment in relation to variables such as expected volatilities and expected lives based on information available at the time the fair value is measured. - vi) Provision for site restoration: Management's assessment that there are currently no provisions required for site restoration is based on facts and circumstances that existed during the year.
+- c) Critical judgments and estimates in applying accounting policies (continued) - iii) Functional currency: The functional currency for the parent entity, its subsidiary and its associate, is the currency of the primary economic environment in which the entity operates.
+The Mongolian subsidiary and associate have a Mongolian Tugrik functional currency, and the parent has a Canadian dollar functional currency. - iv) Recoverability of exploration and evaluation assets: At the end of each reporting period, the Corporation assesses its exploration and evaluation assets to determine whether any indication of impairment exists.
+Judgment is required in determining whether indicators of impairment exist, including factors such as the period for which the Corporation has the right to explore, expected renewals of exploration rights, whether substantive expenditures on further exploration and evaluation of resource properties are budgeted and results of exploration and evaluation activities on the exploration and evaluation assets.

+Where an indicator of impairment exists or an exploration and evaluation asset is determined to be technically feasible and commercially viable, and therefore reclassified to property, plant and equipment, a formal estimate of the recoverable amount is made, which is considered to be the greater of the fair value less cost of disposal and value in use.

+v) Share-based compensation: Equity-settled share-based compensation is measured at fair value at the date of grant.
+Fair value is measured using the Black-Scholes pricing model and requires the exercise of judgment in relation to variables such as expected volatilities and expected lives based on information available at the time the fair value is measured.